The Cadillac CT6 has a clever surveillance feature that will give you complete peace of mind

-The Cadillac CT6 is loaded with impressive technology, but one of the best features is its 360-degree video recording system.
+Cadillac’s newest car, the CT6, is loaded with impressive technology, but one of the best features is its 360 degree video recording system.

-The CT6 is decked out with a lot of cameras — seven exterior cameras to be exact — that support different safety and convenience functions, like lane keeping assist and night vision.
+The CT6 is decked out with a lot of cameras, seven exterior cameras to be exact.
+Those video cameras are used to support different safety and convenience functions, like lane keeping assist and night vision.

 But CT6 owners can also use four of those cameras as a built-in surveillance system.

-The cameras in the front and back can also be activated while you’re driving so that you can record your trip, which is a pretty nifty feature if you are a fan of dashcams.
+The cameras located in the front and the back can also be activated while you are driving so that you can record your trip, which is a pretty nifty feature if you are a fan of dashcams.

-Lyndon Lie, General Motors’ chief engineer for premium luxury cars, tells Business Insider that he expects the recording feature to be especially useful for drivers involved in a traffic accidents because it helps determine who is at fault.
+Lyndon Lie, General Motors’ chief engineer for premium luxury cars, told Business Insider that he expects the recording feature to be especially useful for drivers that might be involved in a traffic accident because it helps clearly capture who is at fault.

-Building cameras into cars is not a new idea.
-Lots of automakers include multiple cameras on newer vehicles, since they enable safety features and help give drivers a better view while reversing or parallel parking.
+Now, cameras built into cars is not a new idea.
+Lots of automakers include multiple cameras on newer vehicles.
+These cameras enable safety features and help give the driver a better view while reversing or parallel parking.

-The Mercedes-Benz S Class and BMW 7 Series, which are both in direct competition with the CT6, are equipped with multiple video cameras.
+In fact, the Mercedes-Benz S Class and BMW 7 Series, which are both in direct competition with the CT6, are equipped with multiple video cameras.
 But neither of these vehicles offer the driver the ability to record footage all around the car.
-Cadillac’s surround-view recording function is an industry first.
+In fact, Cadillac’s surround-view recording function is an industry first.

-However, considering how clever the new feature is, we’re betting it won’t be long before competitors start rolling out a similar feature in future vehicles.
+However, considering how clever the new feature is, we’re betting it won’t be long before we begin to see competitors roll out a similar feature in future vehicles.

 NOW WATCH: Cadillac’s new CT6 luxury sedan is a direct challenge to BMW and Mercedes